 Review of the materials system focused mainly on material receipt and material control through the firm's inventory control system TECSYS Elite Series Warehouse Management System.
 All materials and material status is controlled using this validated inventory management system.
-The system is designed to interface with the firm's client's inventory systems as well (specifically based on oldest expiry date for fulfillment of those orders.
+The system is designed to interface with the firm's client's inventory systems as well (specifically Orders are transferred into the system electronically by the client and product is rotated based on oldest expiry date for fulfillment of those orders.
 Staff will collect the appropriate products, package, and ship them to the designated customer.
 All products are received into the system in a "PR Hold" status.
 Product is released for use by quality assurance after notification by the client.
 Material cannot be allocated to fill orders unless it has been made available for use in the system.